-Most importantly, CBDA means a happy gut.
-When you ask scientists why, you find that they're not exactly sure.
+Most importantly, CBDA means a healthy gut.
+But if you ask scientists, they're not exactly sure why.
 It probably involves one of the pathways above – maybe several of them working together – but maybe it works because of a CBDA function that we haven’t found yet.
 But something about CBDA is wonderful for the gut.

 What we can say is that we hear a huge amount of positive feedback on our Raw products.
-For some people’s system, CBD is not enough.
-Alone, it doesn’t get them to the health outcomes they’re looking for.
-But then they try a Raw product with CBDA and it makes all the difference!
+For some people, regular CBD oil isn't strong enough.
+But when they try a Raw product with CBDA, it makes all the difference.

 How is CBDA DIfferent From CBD?